gura-lang/gura/README.md

 ![banner](http://www.gura-lang.org/images/banner.png)

-Gura is an iterator-oriented programming language that focuses on iterators with improved functions for calculation and data processing.
+**Gura** is an iterator-oriented programming language that focuses on iterators with improved functions for calculation and data processing.
 It makes you be able to write an artificial code for what used to need a lot of codes of repeat syntax.

+The following **Gura** code prints content of a text file with line numbers.

+    printf('%d %s', 1.., readlines('foo.txt'))

 Official Site
 -------------